ztMotaLee/Interesting_small_toys/README.md

 1. Dynamic Model Architecture: The system starts with a trivial model and iteratively mutates its structure by randomly adding, removing, or modifying layers.

-2. Evolutionary Training Loop: The best performing models (based on validation accuracy) are selected to generate new candidates, ensuring continuous self-improvement.
+2. Evolutionary Training Loop: The best performing models (based on validation accuracy) are selected to generate new candidates.

-3. Weight Inheritance: New candidate models inherit weights from their parents for unchanged layers, allowing them to build on previously learned features.
+3. Weight Inheritance: New candidate models inherit weights from their parents for unchanged layers.

-4. Autonomous Hyperparameter Tuning: Training parameters such as learning rate and optimizer type are also evolved, making the process entirely self-directed.
+4. Autonomous Hyperparameter Tuning: Training parameters such as learning rate and optimizer type are also evolved.

 ## Features